pixelcollective/acorn-media-tools/README.md

 ## Bug Reports

-Should you discover a bug in AcornMediaTools please [open an issue](https://github.com/pixelcollective/acorn-media-tools/issues).
+Should you discover a bug with the tools please [open an issue](https://github.com/pixelcollective/acorn-media-tools/issues).

 ## Contributing